Changelog and Road map

 K.tol = 1e-3syntax for a wide range of symbolic matrices and help these advanced numerical methods to reach a global audience.

 C) Integration with the wider scientific software ecosystem:

 Standard frameworks.
 Improving the compatibility of KeOps with scientific computing frameworks is a major priority.
 Beyond PyTorch, NumPy, Matlab and R that are already supported, we are very much open to contributions that would be related to e.g. Julia or TensorFlow.
 We follow closely standardization efforts for tensor computing APIs.

 Domain-specific libraries.
 Going further, we work to let KeOps interact seamlessly with higher-level libraries such as SciPy and GPyTorch.
-Integration with PyTorch_geometric and the Python Optimal Transport (POT) libraries are close to our own research interests and will be addressed in 2021.
+We are actively working on integration with PyTorch_geometric and the Python Optimal Transport (POT) libraries, which are close to our own research interests.
 In the long run, interactions with scikit-learn and UMAP would also be most relevant, but are significantly more challenging to setup due to the structure of their codebases.
 The cuML repository could provide us with a convenient interface to these libraries: preliminary plans are detailed on our GitHub project page.

 As detailed in our contribution guide, we warmly welcome help on our GitHub repository and keep the door open for internships and collaborations that are related to this library.
-So far, KeOps has been primarily developed by a small group of French mathematicians in Paris, Montpellier and London… but we’d be happy to diversify the team!
+So far, KeOps has been primarily developed by French mathematicians working in Paris and Montpellier… but we’d be happy to diversify the team!